ismet55555/AWS_Solutions_Architect_Notes/README.md

 - `EC2ThrottledException` - Error when VPC not sufficient ENIs or subnet IPs for Lambda/EC2 to scale

+- Neptune
-- Neptune - Graph database
+  - Graph database

+- CloudTrail
+  - By default, event log files are encrypted using Amazon S3 server-side encryption (SSE)
+  - Can store your log files in your bucket for as long as you want.
+  - Can also define Amazon S3 lifecycle rules to archive or delete log files automatically.

 - Redshift
   - Redshift spectrum analytics - complex queries on data stored in S3